MariaMsu/session_identification/README.md

   -t <time threshold for the tb policy in seconds>
 ```

-The handler function takes as input a dataframe with the following columns:
+The handler function takes as input a table with the following columns:
 `user_id` – a user’s anonymized identifier;
 `event_id` – identifier of an event that happened inside an IDE.
 Each event corresponds to action either of a user or an IDE itself.